Gone in 28 seconds: De Ligt disaster condemns Netherlands to shock Euro 2020 exit

 Former Manchester United striker Ruud van Nistelrooy, who is now part of the Dutch coaching staff, had warned De Boer's players against complacency ahead of the game, but it did not appear that his message had got through.

-But for all that exciting attacking we saw in the group stages, the Netherlands failed to record a single shot on target, the first time they had failed to do so in a game since November 2013 versus Colombia.
+But for all that exciting attacking we saw in the group stages, the Netherlands failed to record a single shot on target here, the first time they had failed to do so in a game since November 2013 versus Colombia.

-Denzel Dumfries, who will no doubt secure himself a big move this summer after eye-catching tournament performances, looked lively, as did Malen alongside Memphis Depay, but the Dutch flattered to deceive and did nothing to threaten Vaclik.
+Denzel Dumfries - who will no doubt secure himself a big move this summer after his eye-catching tournament performances from wing-back - looked lively, as did Malen alongside Memphis Depay, but the Dutch flattered to deceive and did nothing to threaten Vaclik.

 For all their stellar names, De Boer's side did not have the quality or energy required to break them down.